SueMottet/kickstarter-analysis/README.md

 ### Kickstarter Analysis Data
-The data for this analysis and the visualizations created was sourced from https://www.acrowdfundingwebsite.com and includes:
+The data for this analysis was sourced from https://www.acrowdfundingwebsite.com and includes:
 * 4114 international Kickstarter campaigns started from 2009 to 2017.
 * Successful, canceled, failed and live Kickstarter campaigns
 * Kickstarter goals dollars in the data ranged from $1 to 100,000,000.00.